Robust and Algebraic Control

 8. Interval polynomials.
 Zero exclusion principle, value sets, Mikhailov-Leonard stability criteria, Kharitonov polynomials.

-9. Introduction into robust control.
+9. Inroduction into robust control.
 The notion of robustness, norms of the system and signal, LFT, system matrices and their operations.

-11. Description of uncertainties.
-Parametric and nonparametric uncertainties, their description in MATLAB Simulink.
+10. Description of uncertainties.
+Parametric and nonparametric uncertainties, their description in Matlab Simulink.

-The aim of the course is to introduce students with algebraic theory as a universal tool for solving tasks of automatic control and to became familiar with robust control methods.
+To introduce to the students universal tool for solving tasks of automatic control and to became familiar with robust control. and CASE systems.